mijanConnect/mijanConnect/README.md

 # Hi there 👋, I'm Mijanur Rahman
 ### I'm a Software Engineer from Bangladesh

-- 🔭 I’m currently working with React.js and Next.js
+🔭 Working with React.js and Next.js to create dynamic user interfaces 🧠 Managing state efficiently using Redux Toolkit
+🌐 Handling APIs and data fetching with Axios
+🎨 Writing clean, reusable, and maintainable code with Tailwind CSS and Ant Design 🚀 Focused on performance, accessibility, and SEO-friendly development ⚡ Fun fact: I love mountains and coding!
-- 🌱 I’m learning Python
+🌱 I’m learning Python
-- 💬 You can ask me anyting about web development
+💬 You can ask me anyting about web development
-- ⚡ Fun fact: I love mountains and coding!

 ### 📫 Where to find me:
 <p align="left">